Why Building an AIoT Ecosytem

 This will to build a product ecosystem can be seen in your own retail experience.
 Indeed, brands are no longer focused on where you buy the product, so much as on creating the great products.
 The objective is to make stores perform from a product ecosystem point of view.

-The battle is about making the so dependent on whichever ecosystem you self select into, that getting out of it will not seem like an option.
+The battle is about making the customer so dependent on whichever ecosystem you self select into, that getting out of it will not seem like an option.

 The more devices you own, the easier it becomes to upsell another device that you might not need but yet you think you do.
 These ecosystems are how companies make money — retention is the key metric, upgrades are due every two years ensuring repeats as the vicious cycle continues.